akauko/ht_prs_preg/README.md

 with hypertensive disorders of pregnancy https://doi.org/10.1097/HJH.0000000000003336

-PRS values were calculuted using PRS-CS pipeline with default settings: https://github.com/getian107/PRScs Calculations were performed at6 the FinnGen PRS pipeline: https://github.com/FINNGEN/CS-PRS-pipeline
+PRS values were calculuted using PRS-CS pipeline with default settings: https://github.com/getian107/PRScs.
+Calculations were performed at the FinnGen PRS pipeline: https://github.com/FINNGEN/CS-PRS-pipeline

 ```
 ht_prs_preg